FAIRChemistry/chromatopy/docs/supported_formats.md

 7. Run the batch process by clicking on the _Execute_ :material-play: icon in the top right corner.
 ![Batch process steps](pics/batch_setup.png)

-8. After the processing is finished, the data can be imported with chromatopy.
+8. After the processing is finished, the data can be imported with `chromhandler`.

 ### What if my data cannot be processed with OpenChrom?